[Eril-l] ALCTS Web Course: Fundamentals of Acquisitions

 Michelle Flinchbaugh, Acquisitions and Digital Scholarship Services

 Donna Smith, Assistant Head of Technical Services, Northern Kentucky

 Jennifer Arnold, Director, Library Services, Central Piedmont Community

-Kate B. Moore, Coordinator of Electronic Resources, Indiana University
+Kate B. Moore is Coordinator of Electronic Resources at Indiana

 For additional details, registration links, and contact information see: